Supreme Court of Western Australia: Structure

 The Supreme Court consists of a General Division (equivalent to the Trial Division in other states) and the Court of Appeal.

-The General Division deals with serious criminal matters, civil cases where the amount claimed is greater than $750,000, criminal appeals from the Magistrates Court and appeals from other bodies such as the State Administrative Tribunal.
+The General Division deals with serious criminal matters, civil cases where the dispute is of a complex nature or the amount claimed is greater than $750,000, criminal appeals from the Magistrates Court and appeals from other bodies such as the State Administrative Tribunal.
 The General Division sits in the David Malcolm Justice Centre for civil proceedings and the District Court of WA Building and the original Supreme Court Building for criminal proceedings.

 The Court of Appeal hears both civil and criminal appeals from cases in the General Division, the District Court and the State Administrative Tribunal.
 It sits in the original Supreme Court Building.

 When required, Supreme Court judges may also constitute the Industrial Appeal Court and sit as a Court of Disputed Returns.

+The Supreme Court holds the exclusive jurisdiction to admit solicitors and barristers to practice in the Western Australian jurisdiction, upon meeting the educational and practice requirements set by the Legal Practice Board of Western Australia.

-The current Chief Justice of the Supreme Court is Peter Quinlan SC who was appointed to the position in August 2018.
+The current Chief Justice of the Supreme Court is the Honourable Chief Justice Peter Quinlan SC who was appointed to the position in August 2018.